 Is there anything more romantic than sharing a dessert or a milkshake?
 Ok, there are probably a few things more romantic than that, but for this post we’ll just pretend.
 I made a mini cheesecake with that intention though.
 It was inspired by the discovery of a 5″ springform pan.
 I couldn’t resist.
-I worked from my family’s cheesecake recipe and it worked out perfectly.
+I worked from my family’s cheesecake recipe heavily adapted for portion size and it worked out perfectly.
 A bit of a puff up then sink with the baking but the flavor was amazing so, in my mind, it is a successful recipe.

 Mini White Chocolate Cheesecake for Two